Tornadoes of 1984: April 21

 An F3 tornado in Mississippi killed 16 people.

 April 26–27

 On April 26, an F3 tornado in Okmulgee County, Oklahoma killed eight people.
 An even stronger F4 tornado killed three more people in Terlton, Oklahoma.
 One person was also killed by a tornado in Minnesota before more tornadoes on April 27 killed four in Wisconsin, including one from an F4 tornado that affected Milwaukee's western suburbs, and Illinois.

 May

 There were 169 tornadoes confirmed in the US in May.

 May 3

-A tornado outbreak spawned 38 tornadoes, including an F3 tornado that killed five people in Alabama.
+A tornado outbreak spawned 38 tornadoes, including an F3 tornado that caused five fatalities and more than a dozen injuries in Alabama.
+A strong storm system continued sparking severe weather with a derecho pushing through eastern Arkansas into Tennessee, and northern Mississippi during the morning hours.
+This line of storms brought hurricane-force winds, large hail, flash flooding and isolated brief tornadoes to the region, however by midday the storm system intensified with the development of scattered supercell thunderstorms under a volatile airmass causing the tornado outbreak across portions of Alabama.

 May 8

 Another tornado outbreak in the Mid-Atlantic produced several tornadoes, including a killer tornado on the Delmarva Peninsula, which claimed one life, caused six injuries and damaged a large chicken house in Dorchester County, Maryland (near Hurlock) before moving into Sussex County, Delaware injuring five more people and damaging a mobile home.
 Damage in Maryland was estimated between 500,000 and 5 million dollars.